The

 because the sound is beneficial for the

-general rule — In its proper proportion, it is fit for use in half the full
+rule — In its proper proportion, it is fit for use in half the full amount; but

-amount; but if he left out any one of its spices, he is liable to the death
+if he left out any one of its spices, he is liable to

 The Torah does not give the exact recipe for the ketoret that was burned daily in the Temple.
 Only in the Oral Law do we find a list of all eleven ingredients.
 Our Hakhamim taught: